How to get Citizenship in Japan: A Comprehensive Guide

 4. Demonstrate financial independence

-5. Agree only to hold Japanese citizenship
+5. Agree to hold only Japanese citizenship

 6. Respect the Japanese Constitution